LF-Decentralized-Trust-labs/LF-Decentralized-Trust-labs.github.io/labs/lfdt/nightstream.md

 # NightStream

 # Short Description
 NightStream is an open-source initiative developing a post-quantum zero-knowledge proof system that balances performance, security, and practical deployment constraints.
-The project focuses on creating a transparent, lattice-based architecture that provides realistic performance improvements while maintaining post-quantum security guarantees.
+The lab focuses on creating a transparent, lattice-based architecture that provides realistic performance improvements while maintaining post-quantum security guarantees.

 # Scope of Lab
 NightStream aims to advance the state of zero-knowledge proof technology by developing a system that addresses the fundamental trade-offs between prover time, proof size, and verifier cost.
 The lab's scope encompasses: